codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 !!! note
     -   After activating a configuration file for a tool, Codacy uses that configuration file even if you [exclude it from Codacy analysis](ignoring-files.md).

-    -   When [using a tool configuration file alongside a coding standard](../organizations/using-coding-standards.md#using-with-tool-configuration), the configuration file controls the code patterns, while the coding standard controls whether the tool is enabled or disabled.
+    -   When [using a tool configuration file alongside a coding standard](../organizations/using-coding-standards.md#using-with-tool-configuration), the configuration file controls the code patterns, while the coding standard controls whether the tool is enabled or disabled.<!-- TODO ALA-1104 confirm this is still the case -->

 Codacy supports configuration files for several static analysis tools to help you streamline your setup.